Scusemua/WukongDynamic/README.md

 ## Running the Dask DAG Experiments

 The configuration parameters are in DAG_executor_constants.py.
-There you can configure for workers threads or processes or Lambdas (real or simulated), non-pagerank DAG execution (i.e., Dask DAGS), pagerank DAGs, and a host of other parameters.
-There is a test.txt file in WukongDynamic that exercises the various paramters and illustrates the most likely configurations.
+There you can configurefor workers threads or processes or Lambdas (real or simulated), non-pagerank DAG execution (i.e., Dask DAGS), pagerank DAGs, and a host of other parameters.
+DAG_executor_constants defines tests that exerciss the various parameters and illustrates the most likely configurations.
+See TestAll.py for a procedure to run a test.
+It also descripts a PowerShell script for running all of the tests one-by-one (hitting enter between tests).

 To generate the necessary DAG_info.pickle file for non-pagerank DAGs first edit wukongdnc.dag.dask_dag and uncomment the name of the program you want to generate a DAG for.
 Then execute the following command: